MateoGlzAlon/documentation-crowdfunding-fontys-project/docs/System architecture/Intro.md

    The architecture is based on clear, well-defined responsibilities for each component.
 This reduces the complexity of debugging and testing, ensuring long-term maintainability.

 4. **Security**:
-   By adhering to security best practices, such as user authentication and data validation, RaiseHub ensures that user data and financial transactions are protected.
+   By adhering to security best practices, such as user authentication and data validation, RaiseHub ensures that user data is protected.

 ## System Architecture Diagrams